smith1511/hpc/pbspro-on-centos7.2/README.md

    <img alt="Deploy to Azure" src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-1. Fill in the 3 mandatory parameters - public DNS name, a storage account to hold VM image, and admin user password.
+1. Fill in the mandatory parameters - public DNS name, and admin user password, HPC username, node sizes and count.

 2. Select an existing resource group or enter the name of a new resource group to create.